Day-Codes/beatsickness/README.md

-## Welcome to Save the world Public git
+## Welcome to Beat Sickness Public git

 To make it working plrsdr inport to replit or to fork here!

 [Fork](https://replit.com/@DaylnCode/savetheworld)

+(note: we dont update this game but we do maintain it)